bloominstituteoftechnology/web-guided-project-class-components-solution/README.md

  - Add in function in state holding component to correctly modify state.
  - Introduce filter and use to complete functionality.

 ### Module Project Review
 * [https://github.com/LambdaSchool/React-Todo](https://github.com/LambdaSchool/React-Todo)
+* Help channel is avaliable
+* Office hours from 2:30 - 3:30 Lambda Time - Peer Programming Hour
+* Before hours and after hours support is being setup.
+* DO CHECK FOR UNDERSTANDINGS AND PULSE CHECKS

 ## Breakout Slack Messages